Data 'R' Us: Alibaba, JD.com seek to lock in merchant loyalty with new services | MarketScreener

 Both are seeking to diversify amid slowing e-commerce revenue growth at home - due in part to saturated markets in China's biggest cities, flagging consumer confidence from the U.S.-China trade war and increased competition from rivals such as newly listed Pinduoduo Inc.

-"For Alibaba and JD.com this is critical for their overall ecosystem because they have pretty much already exhausted the online growth," said Beijing-based Jason Ng, partner at consulting firm Bain & Company.
+"For Alibaba and JD.com this is critical for their overall ecosystem because they have pretty much already exhausted the online growth," said Beijing-based Jason Ding, partner at consulting firm Bain & Company.

 By providing data-driven tools to retail stores, e-commerce firms can expand the amount of data collected.
 "It's not just about money, it's about continuing to grow, and hopefully they will find a way to monetise that," he said.